 Location.
 South facing Hawaii beaches are most impacted by jellyfish eight days after a full moon.
 These include Waikiki, Ala Moana Beach Park, Haunama Bay and the Waianae Coast on Oahu.
 Kauai can have warning signs posted at Poipu Beach.
 Maui beaches and Big Island beaches are also affected but typically have fewer problems.

-Timing.
+Timing and awareness.
 You’ll usually find jellyfish on impacted beaches eight days following a full moon.
 The problem can persist for three days.
 If you’re here during a jellyfish invasion, talk to the lifeguard for advice.
-Also check the beach to see if any jellyfish are present.
+Also check the beach to see if any jellyfish are present on the sand.

 If you are stung.
 First, you’ll find some good news below.
-There is much ongoing research in the area and the University of Hawaii has developed a topical treatment in the works for a jellyfish sting.
+There is much ongoing research in the area of jellyfish stings, and the University of Hawaii has developed a topical treatment that’s in the works.
 Jellyfish have long been a problem in Hawaii and they only seem to be getting worse here and globally.

 Jellyfish in Hawaii.
 Here in the islands, jellyfish types seen include the box, moon and lagoon varieties.

 While a jellyfish sting can happen at other times, these are the most likely dates when problems may occur.
-Also be on alerts the days immediately preceeding and following the caution dates.
+Also be on alert the days immediately preceding and following the caution dates.

 September 21 to 23